THE PSYCHOLOGY OF BULLIES

 The clip shows a scene in which Mike confronts the bully in the cafeteria, humiliating him, and providing an introduction to the psychology of bullies.

-1. Review the film clip and make sure it's suitable for the class.
+1. Review the film clip and to make sure it is suitable for the class.
 Review the materials referenced below and decide whether to integrate them into a lesson plan on bullying.

 2. Cue the DVD so that the clip starts immediately.
 Make sure that all necessary materials are available.